 This section describes special purpose variations on Prolog unification.
 The predicate unify_with_occurs_check/2 provides sound unification and is part of the ISO standard.
-The predicates subsumes/2 and subsumes_chk/2 define 'one-sided-unification' and are found in many Prolog systems.
+The predicate subsumes_term/2 defines 'one-sided-unification' and is part of the ISO proposal established in Edinburgh (2010).
 Finally, unifiable/3 is a 'what-if' version of unification that is often used as a building block in constraint reasoners.

-7Strings might be considered atoms in future versions.
-See also section 4.22 unify_with_occurs_check(+Term1, +Term2)
+unify_with_occurs_check(+Term1, +Term2)